robegamesios/VRHapticGun/Games/PistolWhip/README.md

     <img width="794" alt="Screen Shot 2022-09-17 at 9 14 12 PM" src="https://user-images.githubusercontent.com/10041871/190885509-b65afabf-f80d-4dcb-a586-f0d11f521637.png">

-4. Launch SteamVR and start Pistol Whip.
+4. Launch SteamVR and start the game.

 NOTE: This app will work with the Haptic Gun even if you do not have BHaptics gear (tactsuit, tactosy, etc).
 Likewise, it should work with BHaptics gear without having a Haptic Gun.